Chalga: 1990s onwards: Surge in popularity

-In 1989, when the communism fell, restrictions on broadcasting Chalga or Pop-folk music were lifted.
-A new generation of musicians adopted the genre and grabbed the public spotlight, performing daring and overtly sexual songs not allowed earlier.
-Pop-folk also infiltrated the mass media with a string of controversial sensational coverage.
-Though it was still widely considered "degenerate" and "low level" music, it managed to gain popularity in the following decade.
-In the first years of the rise of Chalga, the melodies were influenced by Arabic, Turkish and Greek folk music featuring instruments such as zurna, clarinet, accordion and buzuki.
-The early Pop-folk divas and "kings", such as Toni Dacheva and Boni- singers of Kristal Orchestra - Gloria, Valdes, Rado Shisharkata and Sasho Roman, opened the way for uprising stars such as Sashka Vaseva, Desi Slava, Ivana, Kamelia, Reni, Extra Nina, Tsvetelina, Vesela, Joro Lyubimetsa.
+In 1989, when communism fell, restrictions on broadcasting Chalga/Pop-folk music were lifted.
+A new generation of musicians adopted the genre and grabbed the public spotlight, performing daring and overtly sexual songs that were formerly forbidden.
+Mass media attacked Chalga with a string of controversial sensational coverage.
+Though it was still widely considered "degenerate" and "lower class" music, it managed to gain popularity in the following decade.
+In the first years of the rise of Chalga, the melodies were influenced by Arabic, Turkish, Roma and Greek folk music featuring instruments such as zurna, clarinet, accordion and buzuki.
+The early Pop-folk divas and "kings", such as Toni Dacheva and Boni-singers of Kristal Orchestra - Gloria, Valdes, Rado Shisharkata and Sasho Roman, opened the way for uprising stars such as Sashka Vaseva, Desi Slava, Ivana, Kamelia, Reni, Extra Nina, Tsvetelina, Vesela, Joro Lyubimetsa.
 Although, some had only several years of success, many of the stars of the early Pop-folk years became icons for the genre.
-Several recording studios such as Payner Music and ARA Music, pumped out a steady stream of tracks every week on dedicated TV channels.
+Several recording studios such as Payner Music and ARA Music offered consumers a steady stream of tracks every week on dedicated TV channels.

 By the 2000s, Chalga's popularity greatly increased, in far greater proportion to its neighboring popular traditions of Serbian Turbo-folk or Greek Laïko.
-The processes of liberalisation in the country allowed the Chalga genre to deal openly with more provocative displays of sex, money, as well as profanity in general similar in attitude to the rap or hip-hop music videos.
-The early years of the 21st century gave rise to the star of Azis in the Bulgarian musical scene.
-His provocative and inappropriate public displays of nudity and homosexuality along with the vulgar lyrics of some of his songs and his flamboyant clothing played a great role in controversially popularizing the genre internationally as a typical Bulgarian music.
-His shocking public behaviour and announcements, alongside his undisputed musical talent boosted his fame and he is considered by many to be the king of the Chalga genre.
-However, constant competition among for media attention singers and reliance on displays of sex, drugs and the use of vulgar language has left the public with negative attitude towards the genre.
-A particular example of inadequacy in seeking commercial success is the incorporation of the anthem of the Bulgarian army into a song.
+The processes of liberalization in the country allowed Chalga to deal openly with more provocative themes of sex, money, alcohol and drug use, and profanity in general similar in attitude to hip-hop music videos.
+In the 2000s, the Romani-Bulgarian musician Azis came to prominence with his provocative public displays of homosexuality along with more vulgar lyrics his songs, and his openly-queer presentation and unusual fashion style, playing a great role in both popularizing the genre and increasing its controversial status.
+His shocking public behaviour and announcements, alongside his undisputed musical talent boosted his fame.
+Many Bulgarians consider Azis as "The King of Chalga".

-Other competing styles made efforts to create fusion using Chalga elements in rap and hip hop music, represented by artists and groups like Ustata, by acts like Dope Reach Squad, and Mangasarian Bros.

-Today Pop-folk record companies collaborate with various partners, mainly from other Balkan countries, giving in to the popular world trends of RnB and hip-hop, as well as dance, techno, house, trap music and even dubstep, dub, EDM and drum and bass, making this type of music having a more widespread popularity abroad.
+Today Pop-folk record companies collaborate with various partners, mainly from other Balkan countries, aligning with the world trends of RnB and hip-hop, as well as dance, techno, house, trap music, dubstep, dub, EDM and drum and bass, making this type of music having a more widespread appeal outside of Bulgaria.